-Member McGehee thought it seemed like what the City is doing and has been doing in this process of infill is increase the few, decrease the number of affordable units, in particular the one they did on Highway 8.
-If the person actually develops as he said he intended, he took two affordable, single family lots and produced eight units, all of which were \$420,000 or greater, which is not affordable so as the City goes through this process, one of things she is concerned about is reducing the naturally occurring affordable housing that the City does have and replacing it with infill projects that are greater in price.
-If the City is talking about having a variety of options and a place where everybody can live then there has to be some affordable housing and she thought the City should offer some affordable housing that is other than high density, multi-family rental property.
-She is only talking about this because she thought that if it is a City goal to have a variety of housing options she questioned whether this type of project is moving the City toward that goal because this particular project simply took a single family affordable home and replaced it with a multi-family option at a much higher price.
+Member McGehee thought it seemed like what the City is doing and has been doing in this process of infill is increase the few, decrease the number of affordable units, in particular the one they did on Highway 8, if the person actually develops as he said he was, they took two affordable, single family lots and produced eight units, all of which were \$420,000 or greater, which is not affordable so as the City goes through this process, one of things she is concerned about is reducing the affordable, naturally occurring affordable housing that the City does have and replacing it with infill projects that are greater in price.
+If the City is talking about having a variety of options and a place where everybody can live then there has to be some affordable housing and she thought the City should offer some affordable housing that is other than high density, multi-family rental property, which is what the City has done.
+She is only talking about that because she does not think as a goal of having a broad range of variety of housing, she was not sure that this moving the City any closer to that because she thought more and more with this plan the single family, or house on a lot, will be converted into multiple family but at a much higher price.

 Member McGehee indicated she did have one other thing which she wondered could be discussed.
 The Commission has not worked on anything regarding code on sustainability issues, if any come up out of the PWETC.
 She explained there also seems to be a movement, at least in a couple of suburbs, to completely stop having drive-throughs and the City is passing numbers upon numbers of drive-through's and she is not exactly sure why some of the other large suburbs like Edina and St. Louis Park are getting away from that.